ADVANTICS/documentation/charge-controllers/evcc_configuration/can_sensor.md

 * Current is measured on the return path (DC -)

 > [!NOTE]
-> Upon start-up, Advantics controller WILL reconfigure the sensor as it see fits.
+> Upon start-up, Advantics controller WILL reconfigure the sensor as it sees fit.